What is Type 2 Diabetes?

-Type 2 diabetes is more often linked to excess body weight, particularly abdominal weight.
-Approximately 75-80% of people with type 2 diabetes are obese.
-Central abdominal visceral (internal) fat is highly metabolically active and releases free fatty acids and inflammatory molecules.
-These fatty acids prevent insulin from working properly (insulin resistant) which causes a rise in blood glucose levels.
-The beta cells (in pancreases) respond by producing more insulin in response to the rising blood glucose levels in an attempt to maintain glucose homeostasis, but they become exhausted over time and die.
-Insulin production diminishes to the extent that plasma glucose concentrations can no longer be maintained at 3.5-6mmol/L. The excess fatty acids also build up in the pancreases and the liver to cause a further decline in the beta cells’ ability to increase the production and release of insulin.
+There are environmental factors linked to Type 2 diabetes.
+These include low levels of physical activity, and an unbalanced diet, high-stress levels – simply put Lifestyle.
+Excess abdominal fat can also contribute to Type 2 diabetes.
+Approximately 75-80% of people with type 2 diabetes have central abdominal visceral (internal) fat, even though they may not appear to be overweight.
+Visceral fat is highly metabolically active and releases free fatty acids and inflammatory molecules.
+These fatty acids prevent insulin from working correctly (insulin resistance), which causes a rise in blood glucose levels.
+The beta cells (in the pancreas) respond to the rising glucose levels by producing more insulin to maintain glucose homeostasis; however, over time, these cells can become exhausted and die.
+When insulin production diminishes, plasma glucose concentrations cannot be kept in the normal range.
+As excess fatty acids also build up in the pancreas and liver, they cause a further decline in the beta cells’ ability to produce and release insulin.

 A balanced diet is vital for preventing and controlling Type 2 Diabetes.
-Eating foods that provide the right balance of macronutrients (fats, proteins and carbohydrates) and micronutrients (vitamins minerals, antioxidants, and fibres) without excess calories is the key to controlling blood sugar levels.
+Eating foods that provide the right balance of macronutrients (fats, proteins, and carbohydrates) and micronutrients (vitamins minerals, antioxidants, and fibres) without excess calories is the key to controlling blood sugar levels within the normal range.

 Increasing your knowledge of where your energy (calories) is coming from will help you to make better choices about which foods to eat.
-Energy or calories come for fats, proteins, carbohydrates and alcohol.
-The ratio of these macronutrients will determine how much and how quickly your blood sugars rise after a meal and over your day.
-It is important to understand which foods contain carbohydrates, as they have the greatest affect on your blood sugars.
-Eating moderate amounts of carbohydrates that are high in nutrients, and with a low glycaemic index will improve blood sugar control.
+It is essential to understand which nutrients are in which foods.
+Specifically, understanding and tracking carbohydrate foods are crucial, as they have the most significant effect on your blood glucose levels.
+Eating moderate amounts of carbohydrates that are high in nutrients, and with a low glycaemic index, will improve blood sugar control.